uswds/uswds-site/_next/02-introduction.md

 To improve, we have to take a more holistic look at the fragmented ecosystem of the thousands of federal websites that currently exist, all of which offer different experiences for the public to navigate.

 We’re already making important strides forward.
-The growth of [GSA](https://gsa.gov) shared tools and services like the [U.S. Web Design System]({{ site.baseurl }}), [Federalist](https://federalist.18f.gov), and [login.gov](https://login.gov) have baked-in priorities like accessibility, continuity of experience, and designing for user needs.
+The growth of [GSA [gsa.gov]](https://gsa.gov) shared tools and services like the [U.S. Web Design System]({{ site.baseurl }}), [Federalist [18f.gov]](https://federalist.18f.gov), and [login.gov](https://login.gov) have baked-in priorities like accessibility, continuity of experience, and designing for user needs.

-Teams like [18F](https://18f.gsa.gov), [Centers of Excellence](https://coe.gsa.gov), [Lab at OPM](https://lab.opm.gov), and [U.S. Digital Service](https://usds.gov) (USDS) have helped numerous agencies deliver better digital services.
+Teams like [18F](https://18f.gsa.gov), [Centers of Excellence [gsa.gov]](https://coe.gsa.gov), [Lab at OPM [opm.gov]](https://lab.opm.gov), and [U.S. Digital Service [usds.gov]](https://usds.gov) (USDS) have helped numerous agencies deliver better digital services.
 Dozens of agencies, including those designated as High Impact Service Providers and coordinated by the OMB Federal Customer Experience Initiative team, have also worked to think more strategically about how they design services with their customers.
 Together we can rebuild public trust by scaling what works and continuing to invest in the design and technology capabilities of our federal workforce.

 {% include next/next-quote.html quote="The more we use the design system to standardize how we build digital experiences, the more we will improve how the federal web functions." source="Civic tech leader" variant="block" context="Shared during user interview" %}